arielsanchezmora/homelab/README.md

 # homelab
 Notes for my homelab

 This is an all-new VCF 9.1 lab.
 I am using William Lam's hardware recommendations and following his blog.
-The main blog post is the [VCF 9.1 lab in a box](https://github.com/lamw/vcf-91-in-box)
+The main blog post is the [VCF 9.1 lab in a box.](https://github.com/lamw/vcf-91-in-box)

-# Hardware BOM and expense
+# Hardware BOM

-CyberPower CP1500PFCLCD PFC Sinewave UPS Battery Backup (Amazon link goes here)
+CyberPower CP1500PFCLCD PFC Sinewave [UPS Battery Backup](https://amzn.to/4xcXysT) please note this is my Amazon affiliate link and this is my first time using this UPS, YMMV
 MikroTik CRS304-4XG-IN - check [William Lam post](https://williamlam.com/2025/07/initial-mikrotik-router-switch-configuration-for-vcf-9-0.html) for his Amazon link
-Two "10Gtek 𝟭.𝟮𝟱/𝟮.𝟱/𝟱/𝟭𝟬𝗚-𝗧 𝗦𝗙𝗣+ 𝘁𝗼 𝗥𝗝𝟰𝟱 CAT.6a Copper Transceiver"
+Two "10Gtek 𝟭.𝟮𝟱/𝟮.𝟱/𝟱/𝟭𝟬𝗚-𝗧 𝗦𝗙𝗣+ 𝘁𝗼 𝗥𝗝𝟰𝟱 CAT.6a Copper Transceiver" recommended by William in his posts, for example this [BOM post](https://williamlam.com/2025/07/vcf-9-0-hardware-bom-for-silicon-valley-vmug.html)
-Two "MINISFORUM AMD Ryzen 9 9955HX Barebone with MS-A2 Mini PC"
+Two slightly different "MINISFORUM AMD Ryzen 9 9955HX Barebone with MS-A2 Mini PC" recommended by William in this [hardware review](https://williamlam.com/2025/06/vmware-cloud-foundation-vcf-on-minisforum-ms-a2.html)

 # Cabling